Asus ROG Xbox Ally X: price, release date, specs and everything you need to know

 By comparison, the Ryzen Z2 A chip inside the ROG Ally Xbox has four Zen 2 cores and eight threads, along with eight RDNA 2 GPU cores.
 It also has 16GB of LPDDR5X-6400 RAM and a smaller 512GB internal SSD.
 Power wise, it’s similar to Valve’s Steam Deck.
 However, Valve’s handheld was released almost four years ago now.

-The port configuration between the two is slightly different as well, with the ROG Xbox Ally X model featuring a beefier USB4 Type-C port in one instance that benefits from Thunderbolt 4 support, alongside a USB 3.2 Gen 2 Type-C port, a microSD reader and a headphone jack.
-By comparison, the ROG Xbox Ally has two of those USB 3.2 Gen 2 Type-C ports.
+The port configuration between the two is slightly different as well, with the ROG Xbox Ally X model featuring a beefier USB4 Type-C port that benefits from Thunderbolt 4 support, alongside a USB 3.2 Gen 2 Type-C port, a microSD reader and a headphone jack.
+By comparison, the ROG Xbox Ally has two USB 3.2 Gen 2 Type-C ports.

 The ROG Xbox Ally X also benefits from a larger 80Wh battery (the same as the ROG Ally X) against the standard one's smaller 60Wh cell.
 The 80W battery should provide around 2.5 to 8 hours of playtime, depending on the game, while you’re looking at 2 to 5 hours on the ROG Xbox Ally.